pytorch/torchchat/README.md

 A big thank you to

-* Georgi Gerganov and his [GGML](https://github.com/ggerganov/ggml) project that helped shine a spotlight on community-based neablement, and inspired so many other projects.
+* Georgi Gerganov and his [GGML](https://github.com/ggerganov/ggml) project that helped shine a spotlight on community-based enablement, and inspired so many other projects.

 * Andrej Karpathy and his [llama2.c](https://github.com/karpathy/llama2.c) project.
 So many great (and simple!) ideas in llama2.c that we have directly adopted (both ideas and code) from his repo.
 You can never go wrong by following Andrej's work!